Virtual Carer Fairs and Interviews are becoming increasingly common. Follow this page to help you prepare for your next virtual interview or job fair!

 In order to land the job, you generally will need to apply via the employer website; however, remember that the goal is to get a referral to a job, which will yield the greatest result.
 After applying for roles, let the recruiter know you applied via email.

 Remember, the resume and initial pitch gets you the interview and the interview gets you the job!
-Do not underestimate the power of practicing answers to questions before the interview use our Interview Preparation.
+Do not underestimate the power of practicing answers to questions before the interview.
+Use our Interview Preparation for help.

 Videos to make a great impression at job fairs